leo-brewin/adm-bssn-numerical/README.md

 * __Interface with C and Fortran.__
 Ada has precisely defined rules for communicating with C and Fortran codes.
 This makes it easy to access external libraries.

-## Dependencies

-You will need an Ada compiler and the Cadabra software.

-### Ada

-Ada is part of the GNU compiler collection and compilers are available for a wide variety of platforms (including macOS, Linux and Windows).
-The compiler can be installed using standard package tools (e.g., `sudo apt install gnat` on Debian and friends) or by downloading the gnat community edition from the [Adacore website][7].

-### Cadabra

-Cadabra is easy to compile and install.
-Full details on how to install Cadabra can be found on the [Cadabra repository][8].

 ## Installation

 To build everything from scratch just run